bookingcom/shipper/docs/developer/building.rst

 Building Shipper yourself
 =========================

 Shipper uses ``go build`` to produce binaries.
-All dependencies are present in Shipper's repository, and managed with `dep <https://github.com/golang/dep>`_.
+All dependencies are present in Shipper's repository, and managed with Go modules.

 .. _install_requirements: